silvasouzaadriano/rocketseatbootcamp8/docs/README.md

           Note that as the data was stored in JSON format, its necessary perform a parse to transform it in array again.

+### React - Module 04 - Debbuging React with DevTools

+  There is an extension of Google Chrome which is called React DevTools.
+By installing it, everytime when the browse is showing an application/webpage in React the React logo will be on (that on top of browse - right side).

+  So, with extension installed, by inspecting the browser elements, clicking on React or Components tab its allowing  inspect the elements of each component to debbug the application.